Compassion In Balance

 Compassion in Balance costs $149.

-I offer group discounts.
+I do offer group discounts.
 If your organization would like to send four or more staff members, the cost is reduced to $99 per person.
 That’s a savings of more than 30% off the normal price.
 Please contact me for group registration details.
+Oh, and you can use that coupon code too.
+Just remember – there are only 20 spots at that price.
+If you miss that boat, let’s talk about getting your staff the group discount.

 When does it start?